avezzu/caladan-ARM/README.md

 Caladan is a system that enables servers in datacenters to simultaneously provide low tail latency and high CPU efficiency, by rapidly reallocating cores across applications.
 This version is a version specified for ARM processors.
+The original version can be found [here](https://github.com/shenango/caladan).
 Not all functions of the original versions are supported.

 ## Setup for Bluefield-2